Timxuhj/ReactChatApps/README.md

 ![React Desktop Apps](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/gap/react-desktop-splash.png)

-The React Desktop Apps template is setup ready to deploy to multiple target platforms, just by running a grunt task after creating our solution, we have 3 working applications including:
+The React Desktop Apps template is setup ready to deploy to multiple target platforms, just by running a grunt task after creating our solution, we have 3 working applications from Visual Studio including:

-- Web - Ready to deploy.
+- **Web** - Ready to deploy.
-- Console - Single portable, cross platform executable that utilises the user's default browser.
+- **Console** - Single portable, cross platform executable that utilises the user's default browser.
-- Windows - Native Windows application using an embedded browser.
+- **Windows** - Native Windows application using an embedded browser.

+Additionally, an **OSX** project using Xamarin.Mac is generated preconfigured and ready to run!
+Web resources and services are shared between the Xamarin.Mac and Visual Studio solutions maximizing code reuse and having the ability to hook into native functionality in OSX using **Xamarin.Mac**.

 ![WinForms application with loading splash screen](https://github.com/ServiceStack/Assets/raw/master/img/livedemos/react-desktop-apps/react-desktop-apps-winforms.gif)